talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         Integer campaignId = 56; // Integer | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
         Integer pageSize = 1000; // Integer | The number of items in the response.
         Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations.
         Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
         String name = "name_example"; // String | Filter by collection name.
         try {
-            InlineResponse20017 result = apiInstance.listCollections(applicationId, campaignId, pageSize, skip, sort, withTotalResultSize, name);
+            InlineResponse20020 result = apiInstance.listCollections(applicationId, campaignId, pageSize, skip, sort, withTotalResultSize, name);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#listCollections");